alkaupp/auth/README.md

 ```

 In response you will receive an `appId` for your application that your users will have to
-provide when registering to your site.
+provide when registering from your site.
 The response will look like this (obviously uuid will be different):

 ```json
 {